nesi/hpc_training/_lessons/kupe/002-accessing_resources.md

    ![logging-in](../../assets/img/tuakiri_credentials.png)
    ![logging-in](../../assets/img/niwa_turakiri.png)

+3. Please wait for us to confirm your account and add you to an appropriate project group.
+This is a manual step that we aim to complete for every user within two business days of receiving your account request.

-3. Once you have logged in, you should see a screen similar to the one below.
+4. Once you have logged in, you should see a screen similar to the one below.
 Click on the 'Reset Password' button to proceed.

    ![logging-in](../../assets/img/login_success.png)